Josefinekihlstrom/LauraDay/README.md

     - Order total.

 ### Sign up page
-The sign up page contains the following:
+The sign-up page contains the following:
 - A heading text of 'Sign Up'.
-- A text that prompts the user to log in if they already have an account, followed by a link that links to the log in page.
+- A text that prompts the user to log in if they already have an account, followed by a link that links to the log-in page.
-- A sign up form.
+- A sign-up form.
-- A button with the text of 'Sign Up' that redirects the user to a page that tells the user to confirm their account.
+- A button with the text of 'Sign Up' redirects the user to a page that tells the user to confirm their account.

 ### Log in page
-The log in page contains the following:
+The log-in page contains the following:
 - A heading text of 'Log In'
-- A text that prompts the user to create an account if they do not already have one, followed by a link that links to the sign up page.
+- A text that prompts the user to create an account if they do not already have one, followed by a link that links to the sign-up page.
-- A log in form
+- A log-in form
 - A remember me checkbox.
-- A button with the text of 'Sign In' that redirects the user to the home page after being logged-in.
+- A button with the text of 'Sign In' that redirects the user to the home page after being logged in.
-- A link that says 'Forgot Password?' that links the user to a password reset page.
+- A link that says 'Forgot Password?' links the user to a password reset page.

 ### Log out page
 The log out page contains the following:
 -  A heading text of 'Sign Out'
 - A text that asks the user if they are sure about logging out.
-- A button with the text of 'Sign Out' that redirects the user to the home page and removes the session data.
+- A button with the text 'Sign Out' redirects the user to the home page and removes the session data.

 ### Error pages
 #### Error (404)
 The Error (404) page contains the following:
 - A heading text of 'Error 404' in capital letter.
-- A text of 'The page you where looking for does not exist.'
+- A text of 'The page you were looking for does not exist.'
 - A button with the text of 'Home' that links back to the home page.

 #### Error (500)